Scuba diving and snorkeling on Whale Shark day tours with Splash Dive Center, in Placencia, Belize

 - June 28th to July 12th

-We do not accept pre-booking for March and June for other reasons.
-The success rate in March is low, so we only take guests if we know from our monitoring program that the whale sharks are there.
-The success rate in June can be very high, but June can be a windy month – our boats can handle the waves, but getting back into the boat in rough water can be dangerous, in which case we have to cancel the trip.
+We do not accept pre-booking for March as the success rate in March is low, so we only take guests if we know from our monitoring program that the whale sharks are there.

 Note that the minimum age to go to the whale shark zone is 14.